micromark/micromark-extension-gfm-strikethrough/readme.md

 ## What is this?

-This package is a micromark extension to add support for GFM strikethrough.
+This package contains extensions that add support for strikethrough as enabled by GFM to [`micromark`][micromark].
 Strikethrough on `github.com`, which this extension matches, can use one (`~one~`) or two (`~~two~~`) tildes.
+The GFM spec strictly prohibits one tilde to be used.
-You can also strictly match the GFM spec instead of their implementation by passing `singleTilde: false`.
+That behavior can be used by passing `singleTilde: false`.

 ## When to use this

+These tools are all low-level.
+In many cases, you want to use [`remark-gfm`][plugin] with remark instead.

-In many cases, when working with micromark, you’d want to use [`micromark-extension-gfm`][micromark-extension-gfm] instead, which combines this package with other GFM features.
+Even when you want to use `micromark`, you likely want to use [`micromark-extension-gfm`][micromark-extension-gfm] to support all GFM features.
+That extension includes this extension.

-When working with syntax trees, you’d want to combine this package with [`mdast-util-gfm-strikethrough`][mdast-util-gfm-strikethrough] (or [`mdast-util-gfm`][mdast-util-gfm] when using `micromark-extension-gfm`).
+When working with `mdast-util-from-markdown`, you must combine this package with [`mdast-util-gfm-strikethrough`][util].

-These tools are all rather low-level.
-In most cases, you’d instead want to use [`remark-gfm`][remark-gfm] with [remark][].

 ## Install

 This package is [ESM only][esm].
-In Node.js (version 12.20+, 14.14+, or 16.0+), install with [npm][]:
+In Node.js (version 12.20+, 14.14+, 16.0+, or 18.0+), install with [npm][]:

 ```sh
 npm install micromark-extension-gfm-strikethrough